-Number of students with 2023-24 TELPAS or TELPAS Alternate assessments with Advanced High or Basic Fluency in at least two of the four domains or have scores in all four domains in both 2023 and 2024
+Number of students with current year TELPAS or TELPAS Alternate assessments at a composite proficiency rating of Advanced High or Basic Fluency in current year or was evaluated in all four domains (received a composite score) in both prior and current year

-The current EB student/EL student group's performance is compared to the current year Progress in Achieving English Language Proficiency target based on school type.
+The current EB student group's performance is compared to the current year Progress in Achieving English Language Proficiency target based on school type.
 The performance targets are provided at the end of this chapter.
 To determine how many points are earned, the group's achievement outcomes are evaluated using the 0-4 point methodology described previously.